elasticSearch-smbhav/frontend/README.md

 This repository contains two Next.js applications:

-1. **OrderBridge**: A console for sellers to manage and analyze there business Amazon MCF.
+1. **OrderBridge**: A console for sellers to manage and analyze their business with Amazon MCF API.
-2. **Shop**: A user-facing app for users to browse and purchase products.
+2. **Shop**: A user-facing app for to browse and purchase products.

 ---